 The most important thing is just to get started.
 Design an incentive offer and write out a sequence of messages that you will send to potential prospects.
 Once they are written, getting them into a system is primarily an administrative task that can easily be easily sorted out.

-I’ll be following up in the coming weeks with a deeper dive including a walk through of how we’ve used Marketing Automation at SoYoung.
+I’ll be following up in the coming weeks with a deeper dive including a walk through of how we’ve used Marketing Automation at our e-commerce business.
 Subscribe to be updated when this post goes live.